filecoin-project/specs/expected-consensus.md

 To 'mine' a null block, you will need to generate a new ticket to prove delay (and the fact that winning has taken multiple rounds), and a new election proof.

 **Generating new tickets to prove delay**
-> NOTE(@zenground0): Naming should be better.
-IIRC Initial intent behind ticket was “lottery ticket” for winning a leader election.
-The “electionProof” should be the ticket, i.e. the seed from -L back passed through a VRF is the ticket, NOT the VRF(VDF( )) miners generate each block time.
-That should be the “seed” maybe.

 TODO: use 'ticket scratching' as a concept to better illustrate the reason we're calling them tickets.

 Let's start with delay: take the new ticket generated by your initial mining attempt (which came from the previous `Tipset`), and use it as the 'parent ticket' to a new ticket generation process.
 Each time it is discovered that nobody has won a given round, every miner should use their previously generated ticket to repeat the ticket generation process, appending said ticket to their would-be block's `Ticket` array.
 This continues until some miner finds a winning ticket (see below), with the VDF ensuring that miners cannot grind through repeated null block generation (see more [here](https://github.com/filecoin-project/research/issues/31)).